newaetech/chipwhisperer/docs/prerequisites.rst

 configure as a WinUSB device, meaning no manual driver installation is required.

-If your ChipWhisperer has older firmware, we have drivers in :code:`chipwhisperer/hardware/newae_windowsusb_drivers.zip`
+If your ChipWhisperer has older firmware, see :ref:`our driver help page.<windows-drivers>`

 .. _releases: https://github.com/newaetech/chipwhisperer/releases
 .. _firmware_update: https://chipwhisperer.readthedocs.io/en/latest/api.html#firmware-update